 In addition to the numerous reports Philip has written on behalf of Bloor Research, Philip also contributes regularly to IT-Director.com and IT-Analysis.com and was previously editor of both “Application Development News” and “Operating System News” on behalf of Cambridge Market Intelligence (CMI).
 He has also contributed to various magazines and written a number of reports published by companies such as CMI and The Financial Times.
 Philip speaks regularly at conferences and other events throughout Europe and North America.

 Away from work, Philip’s primary leisure activities are canal boats, skiing, playing Bridge (at which he is a Life Master), and dining out.

-- The MENTIS Data and Application Security Platform on 13th April, 2018
+- GDPR and the MENTIS Data and Application Security Platform on 1st September, 2018

-- Spreadsheet Management and Governance on 5th January, 2018
+- Incisive Spreadsheet Risk Management on 8th August, 2018